-Fig. 1.
-Dual Graph (a) and DR-Microstructure (b) of the CSP of the example 1.
+Figure 1: Dual Graph (a) and DR-Microstructure (b) of the CSP of the example 1.

-More generally, with a similar approach, one could define a set of DR-Microstructures for a given non binary CSP.
-Indeed, it is known that for some CSPs, some edges of their dual representation can be deleted, while preserving the equivalence (this question has been studied in [21]).
-Before, in [4], it has been shown that given a hypergraph, we can define a collection of dual (or qual) subgraphs deleting edges while preserving the connexity between shared variables.
+More generally, with a similar approach, one could define a set of DR-Microstructures for a given n-ary CSP.
+Indeed, it is known that for some CSPs, some edges of their dual representation can be deleted, while preserving the equivalence (this question has been studied in (Janssen et al. 1989)).
+In this paper, it is shown that given a hypergraph, we can define a collection of dual (or qual) subgraphs deleting edges while preserving the connexity between shared variables.
 Some of these subgraphs being minimal for inclusion and also for the number of edges.
 These graphs can be called Qual Subgraphs while the minimal ones are called Minimal Qual Graphs.

-Applying this result, in [21], it is shown that for a given non binary CSP, there is a collection of equivalent binary CSPs (the maximal one being its dual encoding), assuming that their associated graphs preserve the connexity.
+Applying this result, in (Jégou 1991), it is shown that for a given n-ary CSP, there is a collection of equivalent binary CSPs (the maximal one being its dual encoding), assuming that their associated graphs preserve the connexity.
+So, considering these subgraphs, we can extend the previous definition of DR-Microstructures: